 Research & Data

 Comprehensive data on ADA and digital accessibility lawsuits filed in the United States.
-Track litigation trends by year, industry, state, and settlement costs.
+Federal-court trends through 2025, the May 2026 regulatory landscape (DOJ Title II extension, HHS Section 504 deadline), and settlement-cost benchmarks.

 2025 Federal Lawsuits